+I. RESPONSIBILITIES AND RIGHTS

+Every student and student organization has a duty to understand and abide by the rules and regulations of the university.
+Student rights related to the administrative adjudication process are outlined in Section XVII of the Student Conduct Code.
+Ignorance of a rule or regulation will not be an acceptable reason to find a student or student organization not responsible.
+Students or student organizations accused of conduct violations that are resolved through disciplinary conferences, disciplinary hearings, or disciplinary hearing-level conferences have the following procedural protections:

+- 1. to be informed of the allegations against them; - 2. to request that their case be resolved through a restorative conference; - 3. to be allowed reasonable time to prepare a response; - 4. to hear and respond to evidence upon which an allegation is based; - 5. to present relevant witnesses and ask questions of the witnesses during disciplinary proceedings; - 6. to be assured of confidentiality according to the terms of the university policy on Confidentiality of Student Records; - 7. to request that any person conducting a disciplinary proceeding or serving as a Conduct Council member, hearing administrator, hearing officer, or conference officer, be disqualified on the grounds of conflict of interest; - 8. to be provided with an opportunity to review these rights before any disciplinary proceeding; - 9. to be considered not responsible for the allegations until found responsible based on what is more likely than not to have occurred (by a preponderance of the evidence); - 10. to have reasonable access to the case file before and during the disciplinary conference, disciplinary hearing or disciplinary hearing-level conference, and during the appeals process; - 11. to have an advisor as defined in Section X of this Student Conduct Code; and - 12. to appeal the outcome of the case according to Section XX of this Student Conduct Code.

 II.
-RESPONSIBILITIES AND RIGHTS

-Every student has a duty to understand and abide by the rules and regulations of the university.
-Student rights related to the Administrative Adjudication process are outlined in Section XVIII of the Student Conduct Code.
-Ignorance of a rule or regulation will not be an acceptable reason to find a student not responsible.
-Students accused of conduct violations that are resolved through disciplinary conference, disciplinary hearings, or disciplinary hearing-level conferences are entitled to the following procedural protections:

-- 1. to be informed of the allegations against them; - 2. to request that their case be resolved through a restorative conference; - 3. to be allowed reasonable time to prepare a response; - 4. to hear and respond to evidence upon which an allegation is based; - 5. to present relevant witnesses and ask questions of the witnesses at disciplinary hearings; - 6. to be assured of confidentiality according to the terms of the university policy on Confidentiality of Student Records; - 7. to request that any person conducting a disciplinary proceeding or serving as a Conduct Council member, hearing administrator, hearing officer, or conference officer, be disqualified on the grounds of conflict of interest: - 8. to be provided with an opportunity to review these rights before any disciplinary proceeding; - 9. to be considered not responsible for the allegations until found responsible based on what is more likely than not to have occurred (by a preponderance of the evidence); - 10. to have reasonable access to the case file prior to and during the disciplinary conference, hearing or hearing-level conference; - 11. to have an advisor as defined in Section XI of this Student Conduct Code; and - 12. to appeal the outcome of the case according to Section XX of this Student Conduct Code.

-III.
 SCOPE OF AUTHORITY

-The Student Conduct Code ("Code") is the university's policy for non-academic conduct offenses and applies to all students, recognized student organizations, and provisionally recognized student groups at American University, including students at the Washington College of Law ("WCL").
-However, alleged prohibited conduct by WCL students will not be subject to the resolution mechanism described in this Code.
-Alleged prohibited conduct by WCL students will be resolved according to the procedures set forth in the Honor Code for the Washington College of Law, except in cases involving alleged conduct in violation of the university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy.
+The Student Conduct Code ("Code") is the university's policy for non-academic conduct offenses and applies to all students, recognized student organizations, provisionally recognized student organizations, and student organizations hosted by community partners in the Kay Spiritual Life Center at American University.
+The university reserves the right to amend this Student Conduct Code at any time according to established procedures.
+The Student Conduct Code also applies to students at the Washington College of Law ("WCL"), however alleged prohibited conduct by WCL students will not be subject to the resolution mechanism described in this Code.
+Alleged prohibited conduct by WCL students will be resolved according to the WCL Honor Code except in cases involving, alleged conduct in violation of the university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy.